Snowshoeing

 Three Rivers features 80 miles of groomed cross-country ski trails at various locations.
 Trails are available for skiers of all skill levels.
 Don't forget to check trail conditions before you head out.

-Cross-country ski equipment rentals are available online and are encouraged before arriving at the park.
+When trails are open, cross-country ski equipment rentals are available online and are encouraged before arriving at the park.

 Dog Trails